KGOP

 What Is a Precinct Delegate?

 A precinct delegate is the most local elected position in the Republican Party.
-You represent your neighborhood (precinct) at Republican conventions, where you help choose candidates, shape party policy, and elect party leadership.
+You represent your neighborhood at Republican conventions, where you help choose candidates, shape party policy, and elect party leadership.

 Attend Conventions